phusion/passenger_library/source/intro/ruby/using_the_server.md

     $ cd /path-to-your-app
     $ passenger stop

-## Next steps
+## Next step

-Phusion Passenger is a very powerful server that tries to maximize your performance.
-It also
+A key feature in Phusion Passenger is [process management](process_management.html).
+This allows Phusion Passenger to keep your application stable and to maximize performance.

-Under the hood, Phusion Passenger manages application processes for you.
+<a href="process_management.html" class="btn btn-primary btn-lg">Continue &raquo;</a>